Richard Burbage: Death

-He remained a crowd favorite, even when younger actors emerged, for thirty-five years, and was an idol of his age.
+Burbage remained a crowd favourite, even when younger actors emerged, for 35 years, and was an idol of his age.
 His last recorded performance was in 1610, but he acted with the King's Men until his death in 1619.
-His death caused such an outpouring of grief that it threatened to overshadow the official mourning for the death of Queen Anne ten days prior.
+His death caused such an outpouring of grief that it threatened to overshadow the official mourning for the death of Queen Anne 10 days prior.

-Burbage was buried in St Leonard's, Shoreditch, a church close to two theatres: "The Theatre" and "The Curtain Theatre".
+He was buried in St Leonard's, Shoreditch, a church close to two theatres: "The Theatre" and "The Curtain Theatre".
 His gravestone was said to read "Exit Burbage."
 Although his gravestone is now lost, a memorial to him and his brothers was erected in a later century.
 An anonymous poet composed for him A Funerall Elegye on the Death of the famous Actor Richard Burbage who died on Saturday in Lent 13 March 1619, an excerpt of which reads:

-Of the many elegies that followed his passing, perhaps the most poignant is the brief epitaph:
+Of the many elegies that followed his death, perhaps the most poignant is the brief epitaph:

 Portrayals

-Burbage was played by Lionel Belmore in the film Master Will Shakespeare (1936), by Paul Freeman in the miniseries Will Shakespeare (1978), Martin Clunes in the film Shakespeare in Love (1998), by Jalaal Hartley in the Doctor Who episode The Shakespeare Code (2007), by Steve Speirs in the BBC sitcom Upstart Crow (2016), by Mattias Inwood in the TNT drama Will (2017) and by Adam Colborne in the third episode of the miniseries Good Omens (2019), co-produced by the BBC and Amazon Video.
+Burbage was played by Lionel Belmore in the film Master Will Shakespeare (1936), by Paul Freeman in the miniseries Will Shakespeare (1978), Martin Clunes in the film Shakespeare in Love (1998), by Jalaal Hartley in the Doctor Who episode "The Shakespeare Code" (2007), by Steve Speirs in the BBC sitcom Upstart Crow (2016), by Mattias Inwood in the TNT drama Will (2017) and by Adam Colborne in the third episode of the miniseries Good Omens (2019), co-produced by the BBC and Amazon Video.

+London's National Portrait Gallery houses two portraits of Burbage.